mewing0328/CalenDaily/README.md

 <br></br>

 ## Description
+This application provides an end-user with the ability to add taks to a daily schedule.
+The user can save each task by hour and when the page is reloaded, the tasks stored in local storage are displayed on the application.

 ### Usage
+An application for organizing an end-user's day tasks for standard business hours of 9AM - 5PM.

 ### Tasks Completed
 ```
-GIVEN I am using a daily planner to create a schedule
-WHEN I open the planner
+HTML & CSS:
+* Added additional html elements and edited starter code.
+* Added and revised some css selectors.

+JavaScript:
-THEN the current day is displayed at the top of the calendar
+* Displayed the current day at the top of the calendar
-WHEN I scroll down
-THEN I am presented with timeblocks for standard business hours
+* Presented timeblocks for standard business hours for the user to utilize
-WHEN I view the timeblocks for that day
-THEN each timeblock is color coded to indicate whether it is in the past, present, or future
+* Color coded each timeblock to indicate whether it is in the past, present, or future
-WHEN I click into a timeblock
-THEN I can enter an event
+* Provided capability for user to click on timeblocks and enter an event
-WHEN I click the save button for that timeblock
-THEN the text for that event is saved in local storage
-WHEN I refresh the page
-THEN the saved events persist
+* Activated event listeners to each timeblock save buttons in order to save in local storage
+* Structured order of code so when page is refreshed in the code or manually by the end user, the saved events persist on the application within their designated timeblock
 ```

 ## My Links